4 Marketing Tips for ERP Software Companies

 Answer based on what your target market currently is and what you want it to be.
 Knowing your current customer base is important for proving why you’re a good fit for similar clients.
 And exploring who you want to work with early can help you shape future marketing campaigns.

 There is another benefit to knowing your audience: knowing who it isn’t.
-Who you won’t serve will have a huge impact in how you advertise your ERP.
+Who you won’t serve will have a huge impact on how you advertise your ERP.
 Marketing too broadly can bring in leads that aren’t a good fit and a waste of your time.

 2 Know Your Competitors

 In order to stay competitive, you need to know what other ERP developers are doing.
-This shouldn’t be limited to just their marketing tactics, but how they’re developing their own software.
+This shouldn’t be limited to just their marketing tactics but how they’re developing their own software.
 See how many offer free trials, what add-ons are available, and, if possible, their pricing structure.
 If you find all your competitors are releasing annual updates for free, while you’re hiding new features behind a paywall, you might need to adapt your methods to keep customers from leaving.

 3 Use Online Promotion Methods